 Share your article across your networks once it’s published – for example on social media or through an email newsletter

 Tell us who you are, and what your connection is to the hospitality industry.
 Please also send through an unedited article writing sample of at least 200 words.
 Part of an existing draft is fine - we just need to get a sense of your writing style without anyone else having edited it.
 For example:

 My name is John Smith and I'm a gin expert who runs The London Gin Society.
 I have worked in the hospitality industry for over 15 years.
 I have really enjoyed reading your blog and believe I would be able to contribute some valuable new content [tell us who you are and what your qualifications are]

-I would like to write about how bartenders should organise their bar to improve their efficiency during a busy night [share your idea and show us that you understand what would be relevant to our audience].
+I would like to write about how bartenders should organize their bar to improve their efficiency during a busy night [share your idea and show us that you understand what would be relevant to our audience].

 Thanks for your time and I hope to hear from you soon.

-If you feel like your content is perfect for Typsy, email our content team at email@example.com with your pitch.
+If you feel like your content is perfect for Typsy, email our team at firstname.lastname@example.org with your pitch.